Eye drop recall grows after FDA warning, reports of ‘adverse events’

 Dr. Berne’s Whole Health Products is now voluntarily recalling all lots of the company’s MSM Drops 5% Solution, 15% Solution, Organic Castor Oil Eye Drops and MSM Mist 15% Solution.

-The FDA says Dr. Berne’s has received reports of “two adverse events” related to the recall and warns that the contamination could cause the loss of vision or a life-threatening infection.
+The FDA said Dr. Berne’s has received reports of “two adverse events” related to the recall and warns that the contamination could cause the loss of vision or a life-threatening infection.

 According to the Dr. Berne’s website, Dr. Sam Berne has helped patients in New Mexico for over 25 years “to improve their vision and overall wellness through holistic methods.”